thundergnat/List-Allmax/README.md

 DESCRIPTION
 ===========

 Raku provides max and min operators to find the maximum or minimum elements of a list.
-If there is more than one value that evaluates to the maximium, only the first is reported, no matter how many there are.
+If there is more than one value that evaluates to the maximum, (minimum) only the first is reported, no matter how many there are.
 This module provides a remedy for that.

-Provides the routines all-max() and all-min() that return all of the elements that evaluate to maximum or minimum value.
+Provides the routines all-max() and all-min() that return _all_ of the elements that evaluate to maximum or minimum value.

 Similar to the built-ins, you may request either a list of values or a list of indexes (keys) where those values are located.